Table of Contents

 Monday to Friday 8 a.m. to 4 p.m., your local time

-If you are deaf, deafened or hard of hearing, or you have a speech impediment and use a teletype, you can access the TTY service from 8 a.m. to 4 p.m. your local time by calling: 1-888-576-8502 (in Canada only).
+If you are deaf, or you have a speech impairment and use a teletype, you can access the TTY service from 8 a.m. to 4 p.m. your local time by calling: 1-888-576-8502 (in Canada only).

 Contact a visa office at a Canadian:

 - high commission or